MerginMaps/docs/README.md

 The Mergin Maps product documentation in the `docs/content`and `docs/static` are licensed under a [CC-BY license](LICENSE).

 All other code in this repository is licensed under a [MIT license](LICENSE-CODE).

+# PROBLEMS

+* Anchors don't work
+* elements in anchors don't show
+* elements also don't work in TOC